top of page

 Eloise was an extremely fit and healthy 15 year old who passed away suddenly on 28th August 2013.

-Diagnosed with WPW at 9 years old and after extensive medical investigations, Eloise was deemed a low risk of complications resulting from WPW and in particular Sudden Cardiac Death.
+Eloise was diagnosed with the cardiac arrhythmia Wolff-Parkinson-White Syndrome (WPW) at 9 years of age.
+After extensive medical investigations Eloise was deemed a low risk to complications, in particular Sudden Cardiac Death.
 Tragically this was not the case and Eloise's life was cut far too short.

 bottom of page